freemarker/freemarker3/trunk/docgen/src/manual/editors-readme.txt

     HTML fragments, and all other verbatim content is inside "literal" element.

-  * Use replaceable element inside markup element for replaceable parts and meta-variables like:
+  * Use replaceable element inside literal element for replaceable parts and meta-variables like:
     <literal&lt;if <replaceable>condition</replaceable>></literal>
     <literal><replaceable>templateDir</replaceable>/copyright.fm</literal>